Services Offered and How to Access Counseling Services

-Students requiring specialized, long-term, court mandated, or other treatment that falls beyond the scope of the center’s services will be referred to treatment providers in the community who can meet their needs.
+Students requiring specialized, longer-term, court mandated, or other treatment that falls beyond the scope of the center’s services will be referred to treatment providers in the community who can meet their needs.
 The center has contacts with a wide range of community treatment providers, including some who offer low cost services or charge for services on a sliding scale.
+Students lacking their own means of transportation to community providers can work with their counselor to identify other transportation options, including public transportation (bus/trolley), use of the ZipCars on campus, and use of taxi or Uber or other similar services.
 Depending on the circumstances, counselors may continue to meet with students as students establish treatment in the community, and may request students’ permission to collaborate with community providers in meeting students’ treatment needs.

 How to Access Services